ChrisYe-Liu/chrisye-liu.github.io/_pages/about.md

 * [02/2025] My proposal, MILESTONE-6G, has been awarded the prestigious [Marie Skłodowska-Curie Postdoctoral Fellowship (MSCA-PF) 2024](https://marie-sklodowska-curie-actions.ec.europa.eu/news/msca-postdoctoral-fellowships-2024-receives-10360-proposals).
 * [02/2025] Invited to serve as TPC member for [IWCMC 2025 Wireless Networks Symposium](https://iwcmc.net/2025/index.php).
 * [02/2025] Invited to serve as TPC member for [IEEE MeditCom 2025](https://meditcom2025.ieee-meditcom.org/).
+* [01/2025] I am honored to have been awarded the Young Researcher 2024 grant by the Italian Ministry of University and Research (MUR)！
 * [12/2024] Our paper "[Intelligent Noise Mapping for Smart Cities: Solutions, Trends, and Research Opportunities](https://ieeexplore.ieee.org/document/10803925)" was published at IEEE Communications Magazine (Special Issue on Internet of Sound)!
 * [10/2024] Invited to serve as TPC member for [IEEE ICC'25 - NGNI Symposium](https://icc2025.ieee-icc.org/).
 * [10/2024] Invited to serve as TPC member for [IEEE CSCN'24](https://cscn2024.ieee-cscn.org/).